 Perimenopausal women may also want to consult with their health care provider about taking a high-quality melatonin supplement.
 Melatonin is a hormone that is naturally produced by the body at night.
 Studies show that taking melatonin before bedtime can help support a night of healthy sleep.

 Beyond Menopause, Your Best Years Are Ahead of You

 Menopause marks the end of your menstrual cycle, which for many women is a cause for celebration.
 American anthropologist Margaret Mead refers to it as “menopausal zest” and speaks about menopause being a natural time for women to reexamine their lives.
 It is a time for women to take a fresh look at their relationships, their professions, the way they care for themselves, and the way they want to spend their time.

 Many women find they have more time to focus on themselves.
 They make goals to eat healthier, start exercising regularly, and make other positive changes to improve their health.

 Nutrients that are especially important during this time are:

 Calcium and Vitamin D

-These important nutrients for bone health move to the top of the list.
-After menopause, women are more prone to bone density loss because of the drop in estrogen levels.
-Consuming enough calcium and vitamin D during this time can help offset the bone loss that naturally occurs as you age.
+These essential nutrients for bone health move to the top of the list.
+Estrogen plays a huge role in maintaining bone strength.
+But after menopause, your estrogen levels drop.
+Consuming enough calcium and vitamin D during this time can help keep your bones strong and healthy as you age.

-Omega-3ss are essential fats that play an important role in our body’s cell membranes and are beneficial for joint and heart health.
-Foods high in omega-3s include fatty fish, vegetable oils, nuts (especially walnuts), flax seeds, flaxseed oil, and leafy vegetables.
-Many people do not consume enough omega-3s from food, and therefore a high-quality omega-3 dietary supplement may be a good choice.
+Omega-3s are essential fats that play an important role in your body’s cell membranes and are beneficial for joint and heart health.
+Foods high in omega-3s include fatty fish, nuts (especially walnuts), flax seeds, flaxseed oil and some green vegetables, like kale, Brussels sprouts, and spinach.
+Many people do not consume enough omega-3s from food, so a high-quality omega-3 dietary supplement may be a good addition to your daily routine.